ccamel/awesome-ccamel/README.md

 - [ssloy/tinycompiler](https://github.com/ssloy/tinycompiler) - Writing a compiler in a week-end
 - [stefano/wasm-forth](https://github.com/stefano/wasm-forth) - A Forth implementation compiling to WebAssembly.
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
-- [study8677/antigravity-workspace-template](https://github.com/study8677/antigravity-workspace-template) - Workspace template + MCP server for Claude Code, Codex CLI, Cursor & Windsurf.
-Multi-agent knowledge engine (ag-refresh / ag-ask) that turns any codebase into a queryable AI assistant.
+- [study8677/antigravity-workspace-template](https://github.com/study8677/antigravity-workspace-template) - Multi-agent knowledge engine (ag-refresh / ag-ask) that turns any codebase into a queryable AI assistant.Workspace template + MCP server for Claude Code, Codex CLI, Cursor & Windsurf.
 - [sympy/sympy](https://github.com/sympy/sympy) - A computer algebra system written in pure Python
-- [taishi-i/awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of resources dedicated to open source GitHub repositories related to ChatGPT, OpenAI API, and Codex
 - [tartiflette/tartiflette-aiohttp](https://github.com/tartiflette/tartiflette-aiohttp) - tartiflette-aiohttp is a wrapper of aiohttp which includes the Tartiflette GraphQL Engine, do not hesitate to take a look of the Tartiflette project.
 - [tehmaze/diagram](https://github.com/tehmaze/diagram) - Text mode diagrams using UTF-8 characters and fancy colors
 - [tirth8205/code-review-graph](https://github.com/tirth8205/code-review-graph) - Local knowledge graph for Claude Code.
 Builds a persistent map of your codebase so Claude reads only what matters — 6.8× fewer tokens on reviews and up to 49× on daily coding tasks.